openwall/john/src/ztex/fpga-sha512crypt/README.md

 - Each FPGA has 10 computing units, that's 40 cores, 160 keys are
 computed in parallel.
-- On some hashes, dependent on key length and salt length, performance degradation up to 10% is observed.
-The cause is not-so-effective iteraction between CPU and process_bytes unit.
 - Communication framework was mostly taken from previous descrypt-ztex and bcrypt-ztex projects.
 The only difference is variable-length candidate generator (bcrypt and descrypt have fixed-length inputs).